YordanMladenov/websites/shizuku/guide/setup.md

 Don't click the dialog shows after connecting the USB, because it will change USB usage mode.

+#### MCSERVER

+Do not turn off "Developer options", because it will turn off "USB Debugging".

 ### Start via root: cannot start on boot

 Please allow Shizuku to run in the background.